 Sitting at a desk, driving, construction site visits, typing, using telephone, computers, audio and visual equipment, manual dexterity, ability to communicate, occasionally will be lifting, kneeling, squatting, climbing, crawling, stooping, turning/twisting, balancing, reaching, and handling with varying frequencies a variety of hand and power tools, equipment, and materials.

 Heavy work: Occasional lifting and carrying objects up to 80 pounds, occasionally lifting and carrying, pushing, or pulling objects weighing up to 50 pounds; and/or continuous lifting, carrying, pushing, or pulling 10-20 pounds.

 Mental Application: Utilizes memory for details, verbal instructions, emotional stability, critical thinking, adaptability, and creative problem-solving skills are important.

 Full-time, salaried position, Monday-Friday, typically day shift, occasional evening, and weekend hours.
 Travel is required as needed throughout the State of Oregon to conduct presentations, and events or attend seminars, conferences, training, or other work-related activities.

 Work Location: Oregon Laborers’ Training Center – Portland, Oregon

 Salary: Commensurate with experience

-* Disclaimer: The above statements describe the general nature, level, and type of work performed by the CCL Instructors assigned to this position.
+* Disclaimer: The above statements describe the general nature, level, and type of work performed by the CCL Apprenticeship coordinator assigned to this position.
 They are not intended to be an exhaustive list of all responsibilities, demands, and skills required of CCL Instructors.
-Job descriptions are not intended to and do not imply or create any employment, compensation, or contract rights to any person or person.
+Job descriptions are not intended to and do not imply or create any employment, compensation, or contract rights for any person or persons.
 OSILETT reserves the right to add, delete, or modify any and/or all provisions of this description at any time as needed without notice.
 This job description supersedes earlier versions.